Early American publishers and printers: Publications

 The first newspaper established in Connecticut was The Connecticut Gazette in New Haven, on April 12, 1755, a weekly newspaper issued every Friday, by James Parker, in New Haven.
 As the premier newspaper in that colony, it functioned as a military record in reporting the events of the French and Indian War.
 Parker's partner was Benjamin Franklin who often helped printers in getting started.
 That year Parker also published 10 religious pamphlets, five almanacs and two New York newspapers.
 He rarely visited New Haven and left his junior partner, John Holt, as the editor of the newspaper.
 The Gazette had, for a time, a large circulation throughout the Connecticut Colony.
 The Gazette was continued by Parker & Company till 1764, was briefly suspended, but was later revived by Benjamin Mecom.
 Its motto, printed on its front page read, "Those who would give up Essential Liberty, to purchase a little Temporary Safety, deserve neither Liberty nor Safety".
 The Gazette, like other newspapers of that period, was highly critical of the Stamp Act.

-The Providence Gazette was first published October 20, 1762, by William Goddard, and later with his sister Mary Katherine Goddard, at the time the only newspaper printed in Providence.
-The paper was published weekly and passionately defended the rights of the colonies before the revolution and ably supported the cause of the country during the war.
+The Providence Gazette, at the time the only newspaper in Providence, was first published October 20, 1762, by William Goddard, and later with his sister Mary Katherine Goddard.
+The Providence Gazette was published weekly and passionately defended the rights of the colonies before the revolution and ably supported the cause of the country during the war.
 After American independence was established following the war it continued to promote federal republican principles.

-The Pennsylvania Chronicle, published by William Goddard, first number appeared January 6, 1767.
-This was the fourth newspaper to be printed in the English language established in Philadelphia, and the first with four columns to a page, printed in the northern colonies.
+The Pennsylvania Chronicle, published by William Goddard, whose first edition was published on January 6, 1767, was the fourth newspaper to be printed in the English language established in Philadelphia, and the first newspaper in the northern colonies to have four columns to a page.

-John Dunlap was commissioned by the Second Continental Congress to print 200 broadsides of the Declaration of Independence.
+John Dunlap was commissioned by the Second Continental Congress to print 200 broadsides of the Declaration of Independence, which was authored predominantly by Thomas Jefferson and unanimously adopted by the Second Continental Congress on July 4, 1776.
 These copies came to be known as the Dunlap broadsides.
-John Hancock sent a copy to General Washington and his army at New York with instructions that it be read aloud.
+John Hancock sent a copy to General Washington and his Continental Army, who were in New York, with instructions that the Declaration be read aloud to Continental Army troops.

-The Pennsylvania Evening Post was a newspaper published for the duration of the American Revolutionary War, by Benjamin Towne, from 1775 to 1783.
-It was the first newspaper to publish the United States Declaration of Independence, and was the first daily newspaper in the United States.
+The Pennsylvania Evening Post was a newspaper published by Benjamin Towne from 1775 to 1783 during the Revolutionary War.
+The Pennsylvania Evening Post was the first newspaper to publish the Declaration of Independence and the first daily newspaper to be established in the United States.

-By 1740 there were sixteen newspapers in the British colonies, all weeklies.
-By the time of the American Revolution in 1775, there were some thirty-seven newspapers in business, with most of them routinely publishing literature promoting colonial independence from Britain.
+In 1740, there were 16 newspapers, all published weekly, in British America.
+By the time the American Revolutionary War commenced in 1775, the number had grown to 37 with most of them editorialized in support of the American patriot cause and independence from Britain.